 You can send as many emails as you want, but if you aren’t tracking responses, you won’t know if your videos are effective or not.
 All email marketing systems can tell you who’s clicked on your email, and which links they clicked within the email – video or otherwise.
 Tracking beyond this info is where things get more interesting.

-For our video campaigns, we use Vidyard to track not only who watches the video, but how long each individual viewer watched our video and where they dropped off or lost interest.
-For instance, if Steve watches our home page video, but never returns to our site, it’s safe to assume he was not as engaged with our content as Monica, who watched our Eloqua integration video, visited our blog, and watched more video content on our Space Academy.
+If you’re using Vidyard’s all-in-one video marketing platform, you can track not only who watches the video, but how long each individual viewer watched the video and where they dropped off or lost interest.
+For instance, if Steve watches our home page video, but never returns to our site, it’s safe to assume he was not as engaged with our content as Monica, who watched our Eloqua integration video, visited our blog, and watched more video content on our Viewtopia hub.

 Capture new leads with forwarded emails